 Reduce heat to medium-low and add the vegetable broth and tomato sauce, stirring to combine well.
 Once the broth and tomato sauce is combined and hot, add the chili powder, soy sauce, hot sauce or Tabasco sauce, sugar, and TVP, stirring well to combine.

 Allow to simmer for at least 15 more minutes and season well with salt and pepper.

 Your vegetarian sloppy joe mixture will thicken slightly as it cools, so don't worry if it seems a bit too thin while cooking.

 Spoon the TVP sloppy joe mixture onto hamburger buns and serve hot.
 If you prefer a less soggy sloppy joe, lightly toasting the hamburger buns first is a good idea.

-Looking for more ideas for what to do with TVP?
-Here's more vegetarian and vegan recipes using TVP.
+If your family enjoyed this meal and you're looking for more ideas for what to do with TVP, try these vegetarian and vegan recipes using TVP.